 Swifty

-We brought Swifty back from the dead.
-Not as a nostalgia play, but as a fully realized character built for the way people discover brands today: through social feeds, viral moments, and cultural relevance.
+We fell in love with the original character and wanted to explore what a modern Swifty could be: a fully realized character built for the way people discover brands today, through social feeds, viral moments, and cultural relevance.
 The old Swifty gave us a foundation.
-The new Swifty is designed to compete for attention alongside the biggest names in pop culture.
+The new one was designed to compete for attention alongside the biggest names in pop culture.

 Swifty Reborn